Dishonored: Critical reception

 The first installment of the story-based DLC The Knife of Dunwall was praised for its level design, which encouraged exploration to find hidden content and alternative routes through areas.
-The modifications to certain abilities, particularly Blink were similarly well received for the changes they brought to the gameplay from the main game.
+The modifications to certain abilities, particularly Blink, were similarly well received for the changes they brought to the gameplay from the main game.
 The story, however, was generally criticized.
 Polygon noted that the deadly assassin Daud had no motive for seeking redemption, and allowing him to be played as a non-lethal character created a disconnect with the narrative.
 IGN considered that it felt like only half of a complete game, lacking any urgency in its story and featuring a disappointing conclusion.
 The story of The Brigmore Witches received a mixed response, with Destructoid saying that it offered a more gripping narrative, while Polygon stated that it lacked the same tension as The Knife of Dunwall, and the ending felt rushed and unsatisfying.
 However, the gameplay was generally considered an improvement, providing more intricate level design and nuanced world building that produced gameplay requiring a more thoughtful approach.
 PC Gamer appreciated that the levels each had a distinct theme, and adequately provided for both stealth and violent gameplay, while Polygon said that only the last level improved over the preceding DLC, introducing new mechanics that forced changes in stealth players.

 Sequels and adaptations

 Bethesda indicated that sales of Dishonored were exceeding their expectations and that as a result, they intended to develop Dishonored into a franchise.
 Dishonored 2 was released on 11 November 2016.
 The sequel's story is set 15 years after the events of Dishonored.
 Emily is deposed as Empress during a coup by the witch Delilah and the Duke of Serkonos, a foreign land.
 Playing as either Corvo or Emily, the player must neutralize members of the coup and retake Dunwall.
-A standalone adventure, Dishonored: Death of the Outsider, was released on 15 September 2017.
+A standalone sequel, Dishonored: Death of the Outsider, was released on 15 September 2017.
 Taking place after Dishonored 2, it follows Daud's former second-in-command, Billie Lurk, on her quest to defeat the Outsider.
 The 2021 first-person shooter, Deathloop, is set in the far future of Dishonored's narrative universe.

-A Dishonored tabletop role-playing game was released on September 29, 2020.
+A Dishonored tabletop role-playing game was released on 29 September 2020.
 Developed by Modiphius Entertainment and adapted by Nathan Dowdell, the game features input from Harvey Smith and writers from the Dishonored video games.
-Known as Dishonored Roleplaying Game, it includes a 300-page corebook and allows players to take on the roles of criminals, assassins, explorers, and loyalists in various story campaigns.
+The Dishonored Roleplaying Game includes a 300-page corebook and allows players to take on the roles of criminals, assassins, explorers, and loyalists in various story campaigns.